gboddin/edge-repo/README.md

 ## Introduction

+### WARNING

+Some of the packages are compiled with custom patches suiting the author's need.
+We'll provide a list of those in the future, but they mainly contains license changes and small improvement/tweaks.

+Since this repo is customized and usually won't accept external changes, I suggest looking at the well supported [IUSCommunity](iuscommunity.org) packages.
+Most of our packages are imported from IUS.

 ### Goal

 This repository is meant for people wanting to use the lastest version of software mainly in LAMP environment.